 If something electrical on your ATV stops working, the first thing you should check for is a blown fuse (1).

-Check all the fuses before looking elsewhere for another possible cause of the problem.
-Replace any blown fuses and check component operation.
+Check the fuse before looking elsewhere for another possible cause of the problem.
+Replace a blown fuse and check component operation.

 (1) blown fuse